 What better way to delve into the colours and community of a country than joining a local festival?
 The immersion into the culture and celebrations can be a life-changing experience that few outsiders may encounter.
-Usually crammed into a few short days, these festivals can be a fleeting yet unforgettable experience.
+Usually crammed into a few short days, these festivals are a fleeting yet unforgettable experience.

 We’ve rounded up our top 10 cultural festivals; from the spiritual Naadam Festival in Mongolia to Bhutan’s colourful spectacle that is the Thimphu Tshechu festival to the world-famous Holi Festival of Colours in India, each providing a unique, exciting and eye-opening opportunity for travellers eager to get their culture fix.